-Long story short: tell your Congressfolk not to cut corporate taxes, to sustain expanded Medicaid and CHIP coverage, and pass the Ending Homelessness Act.
+Long story short: tell your Congressfolk to expand the Child Tax Credit without handing out more corporate welfare, cancel all medical debt in America, and fully fund our IRS.
 Use the tools in the upper right-hand corner of this page (or, if you're on a cellphone, the bottom of this page) to find your Congressfolk's phone numbers and/or use the email/petition tools in the following paragraphs.

 The Coalition on Human Needs helps you tell your Congressfolk to expand the Child Tax Credit – but without tacking on the kinds of poison pill legislative riders they love to tack on to popular legislation.
 Like, you know, corporate welfare, which politicians call “tax breaks” or “tax incentives,” but which are really welfare handouts to the most undeserving “people” of all.
 And there’s no “you got yours, so I gotta get mine” argument to be made here – our Congressfolk aren’t supposed to “negotiate” with us, they’re supposed to do our will.